-Principle of Transparency: Has sufficient notice been provided to the individual?
+Principle of Transparency: This is referring to sufficient notice provided to the individual.

-Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
-What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
+Principle of Use Limitation: The information used only for the purpose for which notice was provided either directly to the individual or through a public notice.
+The procedures in place must ensure that information is used only for the purpose articulated in the notice.
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.

-Privacy Risk: : The only risks which exist are within a lack of clarity between the VA, the Veteran, and VES.
+Privacy Risk:: The only risks which exist are within a lack of clarity between the VA, the Veteran, and VES.
 The VA's privacy requirements are clearly outlined.
 The only risk is that the Veteran is unaware of the limits or extent of their privacy rights.